Job profiles

 Snippets of a job profile as seen in My World of Work in August 2022

-Goals: understand the users' point of view and identify needs and pain points in relation to the existing website.
+Understanding the users' point of view and identifying needs and pain points.

-The most recent iteration of job profiles was completed by an external agency in 2021.
-These designs were user tested, but changes were never made following user feedback and the project was paused.
-By reviewing the available documents and user feedback, I identified the following points of improvement:
+The latest design iteration was completed by an external agency.
+This was user tested, but changes were not implemented.
+By reviewing the available documents and user feedback, I identified some points for improvement.

-The card ‘Possible routes’ was too vague - the title and some of the terms are not clear to users (e.g. Freelancing)
+The card ‘Possible routes’ is too vague - the title and some of the terms are not clear to users (e.g. Freelancing)

-List of technical (hard) skills alongside meta (soft) skills
+Adding a list of technical (hard) skills alongside meta (soft) skills related to the job

-Related industries section, or any mention of industries
+Adding a related industries section, or any mention of industries (business requirement)

 The meaning of 'Possible routes' and the contents of the card were not easy to understand